exversion/junky/README.md

 _Normalization of Variables_
   - In columns with string types does the data need to be cleaned to normalize categories?

+_Likelihood of Missing Data_
+  - Percentage of Null values for each column

 _Normal Distributions_
   - Z-scores and T-tests